tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 ECH_SECRET:

-: This label corresponds to the KEM shared secret used by HPKE (`shared_secret` in the algorithms in {{Section 5.1.1 of !HPKE=RFC9180}}).
+: This label corresponds to the Key Encapsulation Mechanism (KEM) shared secret used by HPKE (`shared_secret` in the algorithms in {{Section 5.1.1 of !HPKE=RFC9180}}).
-  Length of the secret is defined by the KEM negotiated for use with ECH.
+  The length of the secret is defined by the KEM negotiated for use with ECH.

 ECH_CONFIG:

 : The ECHConfig used to construct the ECH extension.
 The value is logged in hexadecimal representation.
+{: newline="true"}

 # Security Considerations {#security}